-Aside from being labelled a Communist, the late Senator Benigno S. Aquino Jr. also faced accusations that he was a lackey for the CIA.
+Aside from being labeled a Communist, the late Senator Benigno S. Aquino Jr. also faced accusations that he was a lackey for the CIA.
 The allegation stemmed from the fact that he was a trusted aide of former President Ramon Magsaysay who himself had CIA consultants working for him.

 Reportedly, after his key role in the capture of Huk leader Luis Taruc, Ninoy was sent by Magsaysay to the States to observe some CIA training programs.
 He was even heard to have boasted about going on a secret CIA mission to overthrow Indonesian dictator Sukarno.

 President Ferdinand Marcos also regularly accused Ninoy of working for the secretive agency while he was imprisoned.
 However, CIA insiders have denied that Ninoy was a CIA agent mainly because they didn’t trust him.
 “He talked too much,” they said.

 8. The PDAF masterminds orchestrated the Zamboanga Siege Incident.

 On September 9, 2013, residents of Zamboanga experienced the misfortune of having their city become the battleground between government forces and elements of the Moro National Liberation Front (MNLF) who wanted to proclaim their ‘Bangsamoro Republik.’

 The bloody and devastating two-week battle which resulted in a government victory left hundreds of combatants and civilians dead and wounded and displaced thousands more from their homes.
 In the aftermath of the tragedy, speculations arose that the MNLF operation was financed by those involved in the 10 billion-peso pork barrel scandal in order to divert public attention.